Esther-Rankgate/Sleep_Quality_Survey/README.md

 # Sleep_Quality_Survey
 Analysing data from a survey on sleep quality in relation to what the person did before bed.
-For this project, the data will be cleansed first, then sorted into groups of similar responses for analysis. _[View survey-sleep.xlsx](data-and-code/survey-sleep.xlsx)_ from https://caplena.com/en/blog/text-analytics-getting-started-with-datasets
+For this project, the data will be cleaned first, then sorted into groups of similar responses for analysis. _[View survey-sleep.xlsx](data-and-code/survey-sleep.xlsx)_ from https://caplena.com/en/blog/text-analytics-getting-started-with-datasets

 ## Modules Used:
 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=for-the-badge&logo=pandas&logoColor=white)